 Buzzards Bay Center

 The Buzzards Bay Center in historic downtown New Bedford is more than just the Coalition’s headquarters.
 It is a learning center, a community resource, and a model for environmentally responsible design.
-In addition to our staff offices, the Buzzards Bay Center is home to the Richard C. Wheeler Bay Learning Center, the Emerson Riggs Laboratory (home of the Baywatchers program), and the Croll Conference Room, a community meeting space.
+In addition to our staff offices, the Buzzards Bay Center is home to the Richard C. Wheeler Bay Learning Center and the Croll Conference Room, a community meeting space.

 Our Reserves